ductran27/LIS-landsurface-toolkit/README.md

 ## Documentation

-Full documentation is available at https://landsurface-toolkit.readthedocs.io
+Full documentation is available in the `docs/` directory and through inline code documentation.

 ## Examples